How often do you watch your own practice?

 Once you know the taste of friendly cheers, you will want to move to the next step.
 Focus on the small wins to keep you motivated and practicing.

 How about signing up for a school performance?
-Cheering the crowd at a nightclub?
+Cheering the crowd at a small nightclub?